-A Moon-orbiting and landing mission SELENE (Selenological and Engineering Explorer) is planned in Japan for lunar science and technology development for future lunar exploration.
-The mission consists of a main orbiting satellite at about 100 km altitude near the polar circular orbit and a relay satellite on an elliptical orbit.
-SELENE will make global mapping of the lunar surface for one year, then conduct a softlanding experiment and VLBI observation for two months.
-The scientific objectives of the mission are; 1) study of the origin and evolution of the moon, 2) in-situ measurement of the lunar environment, and 3) observation of the solar terrestrial plasma environment from the lunar orbit.
-SELENE will carry instruments for scientific investigation including mapping of lunar topography and surface composition, measurement of the gravity and magnetic fields, and observation of lunar and solar-terrestrial environments.
-The total mass of scientific payloads is about 270 kg.
-The launch by H-IIA rocket is planned in summer of 2003.
+SELENE(Selenological and Engineering Explorer) mission is planned in 2004 for lunar science and technology development.
+The mission will consist of a main orbiting satellite at about 100 km altitude near the polar circular orbit and two subsatellites on elliptical orbits with apolune at 2400 km and 800 km.
+The scientific objectives of the mission are; 1) study of the origin and evolution of the Moon, 2) measurement of the lunar environment, and 3) observation of the solar terrestrial environment.
+SELENE will carry 14 scientific instruments for mapping of lunar topography and surface composition, measurement of the gravity and magnetic fields, and observation of lunar and solar terrestrial environments...